cs50/cs50.readthedocs.io/video.md

 For example, <https://video.cs50.io/5azaK2cBKGw?screen=byyRAKSo_dM&start=438>.

+## Captions

-If an instructional video has (English) subtitles, they will be automatically imported from YouTube.
+If an instructional video has (English) captions, they will be automatically imported from YouTube.

+## Chapters

-If an instructional video has a table of contents in its description, it will be automatically imported (as chapters) from YouTube.
+If an instructional video has a table of contents in its description, it will be automatically imported as chapters from YouTube.
 A table of contents is defined as two or more lines in a video's description formatted as

 ```
 00:00 - Chapter